 - All of our children should be provided with the kind of education that can open doors to 21st century opportunities.

 - Our city's resources should be used wisely to support our public education system.

 - The Six Principles for Public Education in Washington, DC represent a blueprint for building a public education system in our city.

-Most recently, the Coalition has led work on:
+The Coalition has led work on: